More espresso, less depresso

 What this picture presents are the actions that elevate your stress hormones and cause havoc for how effective your sleep is going to be.

 A double espresso has around 160mg of caffeine.
 And caffeine has a half life of around 6 hours.
 This means that if at 6pm you’re necking a double espresso… at 12:00AM you’ve still got around 80mg of caffeine running through your system which is stimulating cortisol release.
-Remember before when I said that Cortisol is the stress hormone otherwise known as the “wake the fuck up” hormone… Your sleep is going to experience the effects of that espresso far more than you were expecting.
+Remember before when I said that Cortisol is the stress hormone otherwise known as the “wake up” hormone… Your sleep is going to experience the effects of that espresso far more than you were expecting.

 Remember, just because you sleep at night, does not mean you're fully resting.
 Sleep is as much about quality as it is duration.